Fuzuki Arai

 2012 Grand Prize Trans Cosmos Creative Contest, Tokyo, Japan

-2003 Third place on D-1 All Japan Dance Contest, Tokyo, Japan
+2003 Third Prize on D-1 All Japan Dance Contest, Tokyo, Japan

 EDUCATION